solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 slot, they should proceed to restart from this slot.
 Otherwise validators should halt and send alerts for human attention.

-Also, there might be 5% of the validators not sending Heaviest, so we only require that 75% of the people received 75% of the Heaviest messages and they all agree on one block and hash.
+We require that at least 80% of the people received the Heaviest messages from validators with at least 80% stake, and that the Heaviest messages all agree on one block and hash.

-So after a validator sees that 75% of the validators received 75% of the votes, wait for 10 more minutes so that the message it sent out have propagated, then do the following:
+So after a validator sees that 80% of the validators received 80% of the votes, wait for 10 more minutes so that the message it sent out have propagated, then do the following:

 - Generate a snapshot at the highest oc slot.
 - Issue a hard fork at the highest oc slot and change shred version in Gossip.
-- Execute the current --wait-for-supermajority logic and wait for 75%.
+- Execute the current --wait-for-supermajority logic and wait for 80%.

 Before a validator enters restart, it will still propagate LastVotedForkSlots and Heaviest messages in Gossip.
 After the restart,its shred_version will be